-PhD projects within the School of Earth Sciences for September 2018 entry can be found here.
+PhD projects within the School of Earth Sciences are published on this page.
 It will be expected that you contact potential supervisors in advance of submitting an application.

 Unless otherwise stated, all projects are eligible for full funding via our NERC GW4+ postgraduate training award.
 Please see the GW4+ website for further details.
 Students may also be funded from a variety of UK and international industry and government sources; any funded studentships for which we are currently recruiting are also advertised below.

 Studentship funded by the MSCA Innovative Training Network.
 Application deadline: 17:00 GMT, Tuesday 15 October 2019: